 However, when I bought mine, it was fairly ripe, thus sweet, thus only useful for sweet recipes or smoothies.

-How to Break Down A Fresh Jackfruit for Jackfruit BBQ
+How to Break Down A Fresh Jackfruit

 Let me warn you, it’s not that easy to break a jackfruit down, and fairly messy.